-$\phi = +30^{\circ}$.
+A case study is displayed in Fig. 11a that presents the LES wake in a weakly stable boundary layer (BL3) for a turbine with $\phi = +30^{\circ}$.
 The wake has a clearly defined curl and a wake center left of the hub.
-The DART-3 wind field in Figure 11b shows that the wake shape and center position are well presented.
+The DART-3 wind field in Fig, 11b shows that the wake shape and center position are well presented.
 The GAUS model (Fig. 11c), however, produces a circular wake shape and a larger wake deflection to the left.
 The percentage errors indicated in the top of the figure show that DART-3 has a high accuracy for both virtual turbines, but GAUS has large biases due to the misplacement of the wake center.
 Under stable conditions the wind veer is relatively high, adding a crosswise force pointing towards to right above hub height.
 This force effectively opposes the lateral thrust force component introduced by yaw misalignment pointing to the left, reducing the deflection of the wake.
 The opposite is true for negative yaw angles, where wake deflection is enhanced by veer.
-This asymmetry has already been pointed out in Fleming et al. (2015); Vollmer et al. (2016); Sengers et al. (2020).
+This asymmetry has already been pointed out in Fleming et al. (2015), Vollmer et al. (2016) and Sengers et al. (2020).
 This effect is implicitly included in DART-3, but not in the benchmark models.
 Figure 11d illustrates that these models show an ever further deflecting wake, whereas DART-3 settles at a smaller lateral displacement close to LES.
-Not only does this explain the negative bias of the benchmark models in Fig. 10, but also their larger spread observed in Fig. 9.
+This explains not only the negative bias of the benchmark models in Fig. 10, but also their larger spread observed in Fig. 9.
 This result strengthens the previous indication that DART-3 is superior under stable stratifications.